Skip to Main Content

 MeSH/PubMed Search

-Keyword searching in the PubMed interface is fine, but you may want to use MeSH (Medical Subject Headings) to assist in identifying terms and building a PubMed Search.
-To use MeSH, select the MeSH Database link in the "Explore" column below and to the right of the PubMed search box.
+Keyword searching in the PubMed interface is fine, but you may want to use MeSH (Medical Subject Headings) to create a more precise search (with fewer irrelevant results to screen).
+To use MeSH:

-Here's an example of a simple PubMed search constructed from MeSH:
+Here's an example of a simple PubMed MeSH hierarchy:

 Filtering Options

-Once you've got some search results in PubMed (whether you use MeSH to construct your search or not), use the "Publication Date" filter to select the timespan you want.
-Use the "Article Type" filter to limit to Randomized Controlled Trials and/or other article types.
+Once you have search results in PubMed (whether you use MeSH to construct your search or not), use the "Publication Date" filter to select the timespan you want.
+Use the "Article Type" filter to limit to Randomized Controlled Trials or other article types.
 If you don't see the option you want, use the "Additional filters" button to add the option you want to the Filters sidebar.

 Journal Impact Factor

-In considering your selection of an article from your search results, look up the full journal name -- from the PubMed abbreviation:
+In considering your selection of an article from your search results, look up the full journal name -- from the PubMed abbreviation and check that the journal is currently indexed for MEDLINE.

 Then consult Journal Citation Reports for the impact factor rating and other information regarding how highly cited the journal is compared to other journals covering your subject: